African American in Africa: Brian in Namibia

 Business ventures are a side-project right now as I work full-time as a Monitoring/Evaluation professional in the development sector (NGO).
 The organization I work at focuses on providing vocational training to out of school youth, and we also have programs in nine towns throughout Namibia which target orphans and vulnerable children (OVCs) and provide them with care and support (academic, life-skills, etc.).

-What kind of business are you operating and what advice can you give for those interested in similar ventures?
+What kind of business are you operating?
+What advice can you give for those interested in similar ventures?

 I have found some time to delve in business.
 I opened a restaurant/entertainment venue in Windhoek which specializes in African food, live music, poetry and of course reggae.
 I’m in the process of registering a tourism company that specializes in tours for members of the Diaspora with a focus on Namibia, Zimbabwe, Zambia and Botswana.